SalvationDevelopment/Salvation-Development-Charter/roadmap/AlexHoQuan.md

 ######Aesthestic changes

--A Personalizer for in-game elements such as background,sleeves,textures,avatars as well as having a File transfer client(Dropbox) so people can share their files
+- A Personalizer for in-game elements such as background,sleeves,textures,avatars as well as having a File transfer client(Dropbox) so people can share their files
 (Decks,Artwork,Sleeves,Texture packs,Replays)

--An very advanced replay manager with aesthetic changes where people can see opponent's sleeves and manage to copy decks or sleeves in specific folder.
+- An very advanced replay manager with aesthetic changes where people can see opponent's sleeves and manage to copy decks or sleeves in specific folder.

--Customization Preferences for your opponent as well, such as sounds, covers, and textures.
+- Customization Preferences for your opponent as well, such as sounds, covers, and textures.

 ####Marketing